Girish Venkatachalam is a UNIX hacker with more than a decade of

 Both projects are raw in certain ways and you can know that they are open source and not completely done.

-But if you are building a commercial product with multimedia capabilities on an embedded platform thensurely mplayer is king.
+But if you are building a commercial product with multimedia capabilities on an embedded platform then

 It is 100% ANSI C code.